• Published April 21, 2024

 Time commitment: 5 minutes a day

 If you’re not currently able to fit exercise into your busy schedule, don’t feel you must jump headfirst into a CrossFit membership.
+Because exercise and leadership are closely linked, any movement is better than none.
 Just taking a 5-minute break to stretch or take a super-quick walk can have immediate positive effects on your stress levels, creativity, and productivity.

 These effects are even greater if you get that walk in outdoors, around some trees or greenery.
-Aim to make time for wellness by increasing your movement a little each day, and don’t forget to notice the exercise that you’re actually getting but may be ignoring.
+Aim to make time for wellness by increasing your movement just a little each day, and don’t forget to notice the exercise that you’re actually getting, but may be ignoring.

 Access Our Webinar!